BraleeGilday/CustomShell/README.md

 While a graphical interface (GUI) may offer a simpler way for users to interact with the system, the shell offers greater control and flexibility, particularly for advanced users like system administrators or programmers [8].
 Common shells include the Bourne Shell (sh) and the Bourne Again Shell (bash) [5, pp.25], both of which are based on the Portable Operating System Interface (POSIX) Shell Command Language [7].

 BigShell is a user-program inspired by the shell command language specification in POSIX.1-2008 [1].
 It is designed to provide an interface for interacting with the operating system’s kernel, similar to sh or bash.
 While some features are simplified or removed due to time and complexity constraints, BigShell still includes many core functionalities found in standard shells [5]:
--Parsing of command-line input into commands to be executed [1] -Executing of external commands as separate processes [1] -Implementing of a variety of shell built-in commands within the shell itself [1] -Performing I/O redirections [1]
+- Parsing of command-line input into commands to be executed [1]
+- Executing of external commands as separate processes [1]
+- Implementing of a variety of shell built-in commands within the shell itself [1]
+- Performing I/O redirections [1]
--Manipulating environment variables [1]
+- Manipulating environment variables [1]
--Handling signals for the shell and executed commands [1] -Managing processes and pipelines using job control [1] -The process of implementing BigShell, with much of a POSIX’s Shell’s functionality, lends to a deeper understanding of Unix-like file systems, process management, signal handling, I/O redirection, and more, all of which are essential for understanding the underlying operating system [1].
+- Handling signals for the shell and executed commands [1]
+- Managing processes and pipelines using job control [1]
+- The process of implementing BigShell, with much of a POSIX’s Shell’s functionality, lends to a deeper understanding of Unix-like file systems, process management, signal handling, I/O redirection, and more, all of which are essential for understanding the underlying operating system [1].

 ## II.
 PROGRAM STRUCTURE
 BigShell is designed as a POSIX-like shell, with its structure divided into several modular components that interact to process and execute user commands.
 The file bigshell.c contains the main function for the program, which is the entry point of BigShell [2].
 When main() is called, in this case by a parent shell, it first does some initializations.
 First, an instance of the command_list structure is initialized to empty, as no commands have yet been received.
 Then, it checks to see if the program is running in interactive mode (connected to the terminal) or non-interactive mode (reading input from a file or pipe).
 And finally, signal handling is initialized.